Consolidating all of your credit card debt into a single installment loan will likely save you money, but it'll probably mean larger monthly payments.

 Here’s how installment loans work.

-When you take out a personal loan, it’s going to be structured as an installment loan.
+When you take out a personal loan, it’s likely to be structured as an installment loan.
 This means that you pay the loan off in a series of fixed, regular payments.
 You’ll be borrowing a single lump sum of money that you will repay plus interest.

 The interest rate on your personal loan will vary depending on your credit score.
 The higher your score, the more creditworthy you will be to a potential lender and the less interest they will charge you.
 The lower your score, the riskier you will seem and the more interest they will charge you in order to account for it.